SainsburyWellcomeCentre/RCWG/proposal_template.md

 You must add the comment line below (in the raw file) for the summary to work properly.

+Dates must be added in ISO format: `yyyy-mm-dd`

 <!--end summary-->

 Don't forget to change the category if this is a `suggested` proposal!